edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ![](../.gitbook/assets/fomo-ad-in-aws/site2.png)

-All the modification are detailed [here](https://github.com/emergy-official/anomaly.parf.ai/tree/main/website#mobile-client-compressed-version-detail) at the `Mobile Client compressed version detail` section.
+All the modifications are detailed [here](https://github.com/emergy-official/anomaly.parf.ai/tree/main/website#mobile-client-compressed-version-detail) in the `Mobile Client compressed version detail` section.

 ### Website

 For the website, we're using [Astro](https://astro.build/) with React based on the [AstroWind](https://astrowind.vercel.app/) template.

-To automatically deploy the website, we use [this github action](https://github.com/emergy-official/anomaly.parf.ai/blob/main/.github/workflows/staticWebsite.yml)  It triggers a deployment whenever the commit message includes `deploy:website`.
+To automatically deploy the website, we use [this github action](https://github.com/emergy-official/anomaly.parf.ai/blob/main/.github/workflows/staticWebsite.yml).
+It triggers a deployment whenever the commit message includes `deploy:website`.

-The website is hosted on AWS within a S3 bucket and is behind a Cloudfront distribution.
+The website is hosted on AWS within an S3 bucket and is behind a Cloudfront distribution.

 ![](../.gitbook/assets/fomo-ad-in-aws/site4.png)